coreyohnkhin/RNAseq_Brassica_Sclerotinia/README.md

 > data/sclerotinia_sclerotiorum_index.log 2>&1 &
 ```

 Map the reads to the reference indices.
+This removes the downloaded RNA-seq data after each replicate is mapped.
 ```bash
 nohup ./scripts/map_b_villosa.sh > data/b_villosa_mapping.log 2>&1 &
 ```